 Tips for Tipping in Italy

-Tipping is not as common in Italy as it is in the States.
-Most staff in the service industry make much better wages than their American counterparts.
+Tipping is not as common in Italy as it is in the States when in local establishments.
+But in touristy areas, tipping for services is becoming more expected due to more and more tourists tipping.
+Basically, since so many Americans in the past decade or so have been leaving tips, the local servers have now come to expect it.
+This makes tipping, or not tipping, or how much to tip a stressful conversation.
 On the group tours I host, tipping is included in the tour price so there is no need to worry.
 When on your own, the following guidelines should put you at ease:

 TAXIS & UBERS (where available): 10% of the fare.
 You can round up to the nearest 5euor for short drives and 10 euros for farther distances.

-PORTERS: 1 - 3 euro.
+PORTERS: 1 - 2 euro.
 More, if you have several bags.
-Personally, I do 2 euros for each bag the porter handles.
+Personally, I do 2 euros for each bag the porter handles, but I usually never have more than one bag.

 CONCIERGE: 1-2 euros if the service exceeds your expectations, but not necessary for standard recommendations.

-RESTAURANTS: A 15% service charge is sometimes added; look for "servizio compreso" on the bill.
+RESTAURANTS: A 15% service charge is sometimes added; look for "servizio" or "servizio compresso" on the bill.
+No need to tip if that is on your bill.
 If not, leaving a few euros extra for casual meals and 10% for finer dining will be appreciated.
-If it’s easier for you you can round up to the next 5 euro or 10 euro of the total bill.
+If it’s easier for you you can round up to the next 5 euro or 10 euro of the total dinner bill.
+For casual lunch or aperitivo, a 2 euro coin is perfectly fine to leave on the table at the end of your meal.
 I always recommend if you leave a tip, leave cash as the server may not get the tip if it’s left on a credit card.
+Recently I have noticed the credit card payment has to match the receipt, so the tip has to be given in cash

-CAFES & BARS: When ordering your coffee or snack from the bar a tip isn’t necessary, but leaving your change from the bill is always nice.
-1-2 euros for exceptional service.
+COFFEE & BARS: When ordering your coffee or snack from the bar and standing at the bar to consume (like the locals) a tip isn’t necessary, but leaving your change from the bill is always nice.
+For instance, if your coffee is 1,50 euro and you give them 2 euro coin, leaving the change 50c is more than good.
+Generally, locals do not tip for coffee at the bar.
+If you chose to sit at a table for coffee, 1-2 euros for exceptional service.